Sustainable agriculture: Different viewpoints about the definition

 There is a debate on the definition of sustainability regarding agriculture.
 The definition could be characterized by two different approaches: an ecocentric approach and a technocentric approach.
 The ecocentric approach emphasizes no- or low-growth levels of human development, and focuses on organic and biodynamic farming techniques with the goal of changing consumption patterns, and resource allocation and usage.
 The technocentric approach argues that sustainability can be attained through a variety of strategies, from the view that state-led modification of the industrial system like conservation-oriented farming systems should be implemented, to the argument that biotechnology is the best way to meet the increasing demand for food.

 One can look at the topic of sustainable agriculture through two different lenses: multifunctional agriculture and ecosystem services.
-Both of approaches are similar, but look at the function of agriculture differently.
+Both of these approaches are similar, but look at the function of agriculture differently.
 Those that employ the multifunctional agriculture philosophy focus on farm-centered approaches, and define function as being the outputs of agricultural activity.
 The central argument of multifunctionality is that agriculture is a multifunctional enterprise with other functions aside from the production of food and fiber.
 These functions include renewable resource management, landscape conservation and biodiversity.
 The ecosystem service-centered approach posits that individuals and society as a whole receive benefits from ecosystems, which are called "ecosystem services".
 In sustainable agriculture, the services that ecosystems provide include pollination, soil formation, and nutrient cycling, all of which are necessary functions for the production of food.

 It is also claimed sustainable agriculture is best considered as an ecosystem approach to agriculture, called agroecology.